JelsaTHE 2026 TRAVEL GUIDE

 Beaches accessible by boat from Jelsa

-Beaches farther west towards Vrboska can be reached by car, but it’s much easier and heaps more fun to get there on a boat.
+Beaches further west towards Vrboska can be reached by car, but it’s much easier and heaps more fun to get there on a boat.
 Here are two not to miss:

-- Certain beaches on the island are known to be “family beaches,” where children and their antics are welcome (and party-loving adults and their antics are not).
-Soline in Vrboska is a favourite.
-It has an impressive water playground that children will go wild for and a shady, wind-sheltered location that everyone will appreciate.
-Soline is serviced by ample parking, an irresistibly mellow little beach cafe bar, Beach Kafić, and Restaurant Soline for meals close by.
+• Soline in Vrboska is a favourite.
+It has a water playground that children will go wild for and a shady, wind-sheltered location that everyone will appreciate.
+Soline is serviced by ample parking, an irresistibly mellow little beach cafe bar, Beach Kafić, and the small peninsula hides dozens of tiny pebble beaches for those eager to explore.

 Soline Beach

-- Being in Jelsa also presents an opportunity for probably the easiest and quickest island hop!
-Take a water taxi out to Zečevo Island, which lies just a few kilometres out from the Jelsa’s harbour.
-There are many natural coves and beaches on the island, which all have in common spectacular panoramic views and turquoise waters.
+• Staying in Jelsa also presents an opportunity for probably the easiest and quickest island hop!
+Take a water taxi out to Zečevo Island, which lies just a few kilometres out from the Jelsa’s centre.
+There are many natural coves and beaches on this tiny island, which all have in common spectacular panoramic views and turquoise waters.
 There’s also a beach bar with a large menu of cocktails and several shaded cabanas.

-Need more beachy inspiration?
+Looking for more Hvar beach inspiration?
 Read our detailed guide to Hvar’s best beaches.

 History and culture